QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

 The agents express the possibility that their baseline specification is incorrect by adding a contribution :math:`C v_{it}` to the time :math:`t` transition law for the state

-   * :math:`C` is the usual *volatility matrix* that appears in stochastic versions of optimal linear regulator problems
+   * :math:`C` is the usual *volatility matrix* that appears in stochastic versions of optimal linear regulator problems.

-   * :math:`v_{it}` is a possibly history-dependent vector of distortions to the dynamics of the state that agent :math:`i` uses to  represent misspecification of the original model
+   * :math:`v_{it}` is a possibly history-dependent vector of distortions to the dynamics of the state that agent :math:`i` uses to  represent misspecification of the original model.

 For convenience, we'll start with a finite horizon formulation, where :math:`t_0` is the initial date and :math:`t_1` is the common terminal date.